 If your scores aren’t within the range of Syracuse ACT scores, don’t despair!
 Do the best you can to raise them, if there’s time, by studying more and re-taking the exam; then work on shining on every other section of your application!

 Syracuse University Acceptance Rate

-Syracuse’s admission rate was 47% in the last cycle.
+Syracuse’s admission rate was 50% in the last cycle.
 Competitive?
 Yes.
 Impossible?
 No!
-This means that they admit slightly less than half of students who apply.
+This means that they admit about half of students who apply.

 To maximize your chances of getting into Syracuse, write awesome essays, get strong letters of recommendation, and makes sure your application is as polished as it can be.
 And don’t forget to get your test scores as high as possible!